microsoftarchive/data-pipeline-storm/docs/GettingStarted.md

 - To verify that the message are uploaded to azure blob.
 Start [Azure Storage Explorer](https://azurestorageexplorer.codeplex.com/).
 Click **refresh** button and then click on the container for the uploaded blobs.

-- Note: to restart the topology, you need to delete the existing blobs.
-A simple way is just delete the container each time you start the topology.

 - To stop the topology, go to the Remote Desktop session with the Storm cluster and enter the following in the HDInsight Command Line.

 ```